 Today, we present to you a list of the 8 best Torrenting sites still operating in 2020.
 With filesharing services enduring heavy scrutiny in recent years, many sites for torrents have come and gone, leaving you uncertain which ones you can trust.
 With one of our recommended VPNs for torrents and this list by your side, you can download files in privacy and peace.

 Peer to peer download technology, like that used in torrents, remains one of the most efficient ways for users to download content without putting too much strain on a hosting site.
 By downloading small chunks of a file from other users while they are downloading too, the torrent system allows for very fast file transfers which users love.

-Unfortunately, as torrents are often used to share content illegally, the sites which aggregate torrent links are frequently shut down or have to move to a new name or URL.
+Unfortunately, as torrents are often used to share content illegally, the sites which aggregate torrent links are frequently shut down or have to move to a new name or URL (The Pirate Bay comes to mind).
 It can be hard to keep track of where to find torrents due to the constant changes!
-To help you with this, we’re sharing a list of the best torrenting sites for 2018, so you can find the content you’re looking for with these top torrenting options.
+To help you with this, we’re sharing a list of the best torrenting sites for 2020, so you can find the content you’re looking for with these top torrenting options.